linxinwNeo/Visualize_Turbulence/README.md

 Currently none.

 # Input Files
-Limited to the .mphtxt file output from COMSOL but the visualization technique can be used on any fluid data.
+Limited to the .txt file output from COMSOL but the visualization technique can be used on any fluid data.